iliAsghar/wordle-clone/notes.md

 you have to guess a 5 letter word in 6 tries.

+### Making a guess

+Detect any key presses
+  - if it's a letter
+    - update "letters" attr and update the tile html.
+  - if it's a backspace
+    - delete last letter in "letters" attr and update the tile html.

 on every guess you can see what letters are in correct position, what letters are in incorrect positions, and what letters are not in the final answer.

 guesses have to be a real word in word list (maybe API)